awsdocs/amazon-efs-user-guide/doc_source/API_ListTagsForResource.md

 You can use `NextToken` in a subsequent request to fetch the next page of access point descriptions if the response payload was paginated\.

  ** [ResourceId](#API_ListTagsForResource_RequestSyntax) **   <a name="efs-ListTagsForResource-request-ResourceId"></a>
 Specifies the EFS resource you want to retrieve tags for\.
 You can retrieve tags for EFS file systems and access points using this API endpoint\.
+Required: Yes

 ## Request Body<a name="API_ListTagsForResource_RequestBody"></a>